DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Clustering/README.md

 ## Algorithms

 The **K-Means** and the **Hierarchical Clustering** algorithms use the concepts covered above.
-Visit the folders to read about the algorithms in detail.
+Visit the folders to read more about the algorithms in detail.